 Bibalo is his own librettist - this gives him control over the work as well as inspiration for the music that bears the text.
 When he composes music for the operas, he chooses a tonal idiom that he feels fits the characters and action of the opera.
 Miss Julie, for example, was written with the twelve-tone technique, while Ghosts was composed in a semi-romantic style to characterize a family that belongs to the middle class of the nineteenth century.

 Bibalo's instrumental music demonstrates the same capacity to be inspired by stylistic schools without being tied down by them.
 Bibalo has written several solo works for piano, as well as two piano concertos, two symphonies, a number of works for chamber orchestra, including Autunnale (1968) and The Savage (1982/83), two wind quintets and one string quartet.

 According to Bibalo himself, the stylistic variation from work to work is an indication of development.
 He is not a composer who has settled on a particular style in his compositions; he is constantly changing and attempts to write music where stylistic features from twelve-tone music, jazz and other sources are assimilated in the music, without becoming pastiches of the music of other composers.

 - Music inspired by travel

 - Music gives us the ability to travel beyond our confines, to discover worlds, planets and cultures.
-From string quartet to orchestra and opera, we have carefully selected a list of works to take the listener to new and different realms.
+We have carefully selected a list of works to take the listener to new and different realms.